Thunder control Cavs for 5th straight win

 Dennis Schroder continued his hot shooting of late, scoring 22 points to lift the Oklahoma City Thunder to a 121-106 road win over the Cleveland Cavaliers on Saturday.
 The Thunder have won a season-best five consecutive games and nine of their last 10.
 It was the third consecutive loss for the Cavaliers.

-Oklahoma City lost its first six games on the road this season but has won eight of their last nine away from Oklahoma City.
+Oklahoma City lost its first six games on the road this season but has won seven of its last nine away from Oklahoma City.
 It was a rare chance for the Thunder to breathe a bit late in the game.
 During their previous nine games, seven had been within five points in the final five minutes.

 There was no such drama Saturday.
 The Thunder took control with an 11-2 run over the final 2:09 of the first quarter.